FesterHead/Quests/README.md

 ## Credit
 - All credit goes to [LMBishop](https://github.com/LMBishop).
-- I tried other quest plugins and they were either too complex or were missing pieces I really want to use for my SkyBlock server.
+- I tried other quest plugins and they were either too complex or were missing tasks I wanted to use for my SkyBlock server.
 - The combination of the BentoBox level, permissions, and PlaceholderAPI tasks was the hook.
-- Being able to add in a crafting task was the ultimate win.
+- Being able to fork the repository and add in a crafting task was the ultimate win.